Guide to Work, Study, Travel and Living Abroad

 Finding Accommodations

-Choice of accommodations will greatly depend on how much travel you wish to undertake.
-Will you be constantly on the road, visiting Australia’s most remote locations, or settling in Melbourne for the year?
-If you plan to continually travel around the country, hostels will probably be your preferred choice.
-Due to the sheer amount of travelers, Australia has plenty of budget accommodations with prices starting from US$20 per night.
+The choice of accommodations will significantly depend on how much travel you wish to undertake.
+Will you be constantly on the road, visiting Australia's most remote locations, or settling in Melbourne for the year?
+Hostels will probably be your preferred choice if you continually travel around the country.
+Due to the sheer amount of travelers, Australia has plenty of budget accommodations with prices starting from US$25-$40 per night.
 Hostels provide a safe and friendly atmosphere where you are almost guaranteed to meet some like-minded people.
 It is not uncommon for visitors to spend a month staying in a single hostel if they find work in the area.
-In order to search or book hostels in any region of Australia, visit www.hostelworld.com.
+To search or book hostels in any region of Australia, visit Hostelling International or Hostel World.

 Work Opportunities

 The fantastic opportunity to work has given United States citizens a never-before chance to spend a year living and traveling in Australia.
 With a simple application process and lenient requirements, it is easier than ever to experience independent travel.
 You can even apply for jobs and search for accommodations before leaving America.
-Now that you know what you are missing, make sure to take advantage of this life-changing experience.
+Now that you know what you are missing, take advantage of this life-changing experience.

-Diving in the Great Barrier Reef
+Diving in the Great Barrier Reef.

 Preparations for diving in the Great Barrier Reef.